 The time varies greatly.
 Some investigations close in a few months while others may take over a year.
 Investigations that are complex, have many patients or witnesses, and require interviews or outside medical opinions take longer.
 The Board tries to complete investigations quickly while still collecting all of the facts.
-You may contact the investigator for an update on the status.

 Can I get a copy of the investigation or use the information gathered in a malpractice lawsuit?

 No. By law, investigations are confidential, and the Board cannot share the information.
 Also, the information cannot be used in a malpractice lawsuit.

 Investigations close different ways depending on what violations are found.
 Some outcomes include: